Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 Chase Ultimate Rewards

-You can transfer Chae Ultimate Rewards points “only to another Chase card with Ultimate Rewards belonging to you, or one member of your household.”
+You can transfer Chase Ultimate Rewards points “only to another Chase card with Ultimate Rewards belonging to you, or one member of your household.”
 Chase is strict on this rule, and you risk losing your points if you violate the transfer policy.
-You can combine points across your own accounts or transfer to another person, plus Chase business accounts allow you to move points to other business owners.
+You can combine Chase points across your accounts or transfer to another person, plus Chase business accounts allow you to move points to other business owners.
 This includes points from cards like the Chase Freedom Flex℠ and Chase Sapphire Preferred® Card, as well as the Ink Business Preferred® Credit Card.

 Initiate transfers by signing into your account and selecting the card you want to transfer points from.

-- Click Combine Points in the menu at the top.
+• Click Combine Points in the menu at the top.

-- Select the card you want to move points from (on the left) and to (on the right).
+• Select the card you want to move points from (on the left) and to (on the right).

-- Choose how many points you want to transfer, review, and submit the request.
+• Choose how many points you want to transfer, review, and submit the request.

 If you haven't added a household member previously, you'll need to call before you can choose that card to receive transfers.
+Adding a household member only takes a couple of minutes over the phone, and you will quickly be able to pool points together.

-Citi ThankYou Rewards
+Citi ThankYou® Rewards

-- Shared points are only valid for 90 days from the time they are received, so only transfer with a plan to redeem them before they expire.
+• Shared points are only valid for 90 days from the time they are received, so only transfer with a plan to redeem them before they expire.

 To share Citi ThankYou Points with another member:

-- Sign into your account at ThankYou.com.
+• Sign into your account at ThankYou.com.

-- Click on More Ways to Redeem in the menu.
+• Click on More Ways to Redeem in the menu.

-- In the drop-down menu, click on Points Sharing.
+• In the drop-down menu, click on Points Sharing.

-- On the next page, click on Begin Sharing, then choose the recipient, amount, and confirm the details.
+• On the next page, click on Begin Sharing, then choose the recipient, amount, and confirm the details.

 If you're already signed in, you can access the transfer page directly.

-Related: All of the Cards That Earn Citi ThankYou Points
+Related: How To Earn Citi ThankYou Points

 Family Pooling and Transferring Hotel Points for Free